mapbender/mapbender-documentation/en/book/templates.rst

 How to change the buttons?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mapbender3 uses Fonts from the FontAwesome collection have a look at your demo_theme.css (or mapbender3_theme.css)
+Mapbender3 uses Fonts from the FontAwesome collection:

 .. code-block:: yaml